subschema/subschema/Upgrade.md

  * You can call a eventables remove more than once.
 You shouldn't but it should not break anything.
  * Wizard - Buttons are passed as objects, rather than rendered.
  * Editor has been replaced with Field, much much simpler.
- * Nearly everything is injectable now.
-Not just types but templates, content.
  * Most css classes are replacing what not in addition to.
 This makes things easier but will break some UI.
 Just include the original css class in with your additionally configured one to fix.
  * CSS class injection now ends in Class.
 May need to fix some components but it should be buttonClass, modalClass, etc.